IBM/trusted-service-identity/docs/spire-helm.md

 Forwarding from [::1]:10000 -> 10000
 ```

-Now you can test the connection to **Tornjak** server by going to `http://127.0.0.1:10000` in your local browser.
+Now you can test the connection to **Tornjak** server
+by going to `http://127.0.0.1:10000` in your local browser.

 ### Accessing remote Tornjak back-end with a local instance of front-end
+This is an optional step, not needed for the main demo.
-To start a local instance of the Tornjak front-end server point at the running Tornjak APIs:
+To start a local instance of the Tornjak front-end server,
+point at the running Tornjak APIs:

 ```console
 cd tornjak-frontend
 REACT_APP_API_SERVER_URI=http://<tornjak_API>/ npm start
 ```

-Assuming npm is installed, this will start a server on http://localhost:3000
+Assuming `npm` is installed, this will start a server on http://localhost:3000
 Please be patient, as it might take a few minutes to compile and start the server.